Zeftx/3D-Scene-Venus-Planet/README.md

-# 2D Snake Game with OpenGL
+# 3D Scene Venus Planet with OpenGL

 This is a 3D visualization project developed in C++ using OpenGL for a Computer Graphics course.
 The project features a rotating 3D model of the planet Venus with textures and interactive camera controls.